 The system flow proving switch is implemented using SPARE 3/System Water Flow on J11A.
 If a flow switch is connected to the WTR FLW interlock, the HeatNet control will wait up to 10 seconds to prove flow.
-If flow is interrupted after it has been established, an error will be displayed and the boiler will cycle OFF.
-As long as there is a call for heat, every 10 minutes the circulator pump will try to re-establish flow and start the boiler again.
+If flow is interrupted after it has been established, an error will be displayed, and the boiler will cycle OFF.
+If the call for heat is present, every 10 minutes the circulator pump will try to reestablish flow and start the boiler again.

-When (2) system pumps are present and flow is not established or is lost (2) things will occur to try and keep heat in the system.
+When (2) system pumps are present, and flow is not established or is lost (2) things will occur to try and keep heat in the system.